remipassmoilesel/chipbox/README.md

 ## Presentation

-Minimal network system inspired by PirateBox project: https://piratebox.cc/
+Minimal network system inspired by PirateBox project: https://piratebox.cc/ This project is a lighter alternative, with few features but with less configuration impact.

-This project is a lighter alternative, with only 2 tools but with less configuration impact.
+With Chipbox you can create for example a free wireless network access where people can chat and exchange files.

 Enjoy, it's a free software !